trclassic92/qb-radio-v2/README.md

 - Replace current qb-radio with this version if you want to use it
 - Rename qb-radio-v2 to ----> qb-radio    (Make sure you rename the file or it will not work)

+- For a radio effect add this to your server.cfg  `setr voice_enableSubmix 1`

 # 3/10/2022 Changes
 Lastest Nopixel style radio